commontoolsinc/labs/scripts/dummy_data/README.md

 This process is recursive.
 When a name is found it is printed out which version it uses.

 As a special case, if your include has the `:multi` directive, it says 'load up the named placeholder, and then interpet each line as a separate value and call this template once for each file'.
-You can see prompts/schema.txt for an example
+You can see prompts/schema.txt for an example.
+Instead of outputting one result, it will output as many results as non-empty lines in that file, named for the lines.
+Later, other templates that load up that named placeholder, if they find multiple outputs (instead of one file) will also go into multi-output mode.

 ### TODO
 - A debug mode to print out the raw prompts as returned from compile